mikemaccana/nodejs-opencorporates/README.md

 - `per_page` e.g. number of results, max.
 100. Default is 30 results per page
 - `page` e.g. results page.
 Default is 1

+## Credits

+This module was forked from [Franklin van de Meent](http://frankl.in)'s original public domain OpenCorporates code.

+The fork was created and is maintained by [Mike MacCana](http://mikemaccana.com)